hominoids/SBC_Model_Framework/README.md

 - Console text list of PCB size and PCB hole locations and uses
 - 3D Reference Manual with Component Classes, Types and model.

 The information display requires a monospaced font for proper presentation.
 Several of the common open-source monospaced fonts are included in the pickbox under the Customizer UI.
-Verify what fonts are installed and recognized by the system using the menu slection **Help->Font List**.
+Verify what fonts are installed and recognized by the system using the menu selection **Help->Font List**.
 Any installed monospaced font can be used by updating the *text_font* variable on line 36.

 ![Image](sbc_models_viewer.gif)